Munin

 Upload an asset and embed it

-CMS assets are uploaded out-of-band: the server hands you a presigned URL, you PUT the file directly to object storage, then you tell the server the upload is done.
+CMS assets are uploaded out-of-band: the server hands you a presigned upload, you send the binary directly to object storage, then you tell the server the upload is done.
 This avoids streaming binaries through the MCP/HTTP layer.
+The exact HTTP shape depends on the storage backend — read uploadMethod and branch.

 TL;DR